AnastasiiaFedostceva/AssessmentSignantHealth/README.md

 pip install -r requirements.txt
 ```

-Run the API tests from console: from the project folder, run
+Run the API tests from console (with logging): from the project folder, run

 ```
-pytest
+py.test --html=report.html -s --capture=tee-sys
 ```

 Test execution progress and results will be shown on console.